Science educators use the Pioreactor to show their students hands-on biology

 A pillar of biotech is understanding and scaling cell culture technology.
 This pillar has massive possibilities for our future too.
 For example, extracting biofuels from algae farms, and recent developments in cellular agriculture (cultured meats) will disrupt what we eat.
 Computer-aided protein design is happening now, and the scaling of production and extraction from microbial cells is still an engineering challenge.
 Students want to see the "full-stack" of biology today: book-led principles and hands-on practices.

 The Pioreactor is a great teaching aid to demonstrate both the principles and modern practices of microbiology and biotech.
-You can use it to study topics like microbial growth stages, fermentation, microbial resistance to antibiotics, to evolution.
+You can use it to study topics like microbial growth stages, fermentation, enzyme reactions, microbial resistance to antibiotics, to evolution.
 The Pioreactor can be deployed for many in-class experiments and tutorials, see below for some examples.

 High school level curriculum